simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 - Origin (string)
 - Data (length determined by the message length)

-TODO: one limitation of putting `Origin` in the message subject is that it will be inefficient to query as you will need to scan and decode all messages.
+Putting `Origin` in the message subject will make it inefficient to query as you will need to scan and decode all messages.
 Are there any cases where we will need to do this? (this is an example where a SQL database is more flexible).
+One solution would be to create another stream where the origin is in the subject.

 ### UI Implications